AlarnH/Assignment-1/readme.md

 <p><h3>Assignment 1</p></h3>
-This is my assignment 1 Porject for Introduction to Information technologies Please refer to index.html for content
+This is my assignment 1 Project for Introduction to Information technology.
+Please refer to index.html for content